taylorrees/MAM/readme.md

 # MAM (Mobile Attendance Monitoring)

-MAM uses RFID / Smart Card technology paired with a server to record attendance of students.
+MAM uses RFID / Smart Card technology paired with a node.js backend to record and monitor the attendance of students.

 ## Introduction